lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ## Calibrate the Screen

-Sometimes a calibration will be executed automatically after a firmware update, showing a white screen with a red dot in the upper right corner and the text: Touch Screen Calibration - Please click on the red dot.
-To calibrate the screen press with your finger or a stylus the red dot in the upper left corner, then the red dot in the upper right corner and then  the red dot in the lower right corner.
-Even the screen asks you to press the red dot, press the black dot in the middle of the screen to finish the calibration.
-Repeat the process in case the message: "Adjustment failed, please try again" is shown.
+Sometimes a calibration will be executed automatically after a firmware update, showing a white screen with a red dot in the upper right corner and the text:

+*Touch Screen Calibration - Please click on the red dot*

+To calibrate the screen press, with your finger or a stylus, the red dot in the upper left corner, then the red dot in the upper right corner and then the red dot in the lower right corner.
+When asked, press the black dot in the middle of the screen to finish the calibration.
+Repeat the process in case the message:

+*Adjustment failed, please try again*

+is shown.

 ## Using the Configuration file